adilsondias-engineer/fpga-learning/11-mobile-app/README.md

 ## Why MQTT Instead of Kafka?

-**Perfect Architecture Choice!** ✅

 The C++ gateway publishes to both MQTT and Kafka:
 - **MQTT → Mobile & ESP32** (lightweight, mobile-friendly, low power)
 - **Kafka → Backend Services** (analytics, data pipelines, microservices)

-This is the **industry best practice**:
+This follows industry best practice:
-- ✅ Mobile apps should use MQTT or WebSocket (not Kafka directly)
+- Mobile apps should use MQTT or WebSocket (not Kafka directly)
-- ✅ Kafka is for high-throughput backend services
+- Kafka is for high-throughput backend services
-- ✅ The C++ gateway acts as the perfect bridge between both worlds
+- The C++ gateway acts as the bridge between both worlds

 ```
-FPGA → C++ Gateway ─┬→ MQTT → ESP32 ✅
+FPGA → C++ Gateway ─┬→ MQTT → ESP32
-                    ├→ MQTT → Mobile App ✅ (this project!)
+                    ├→ MQTT → Mobile App (this project)
                     ├→ Kafka → Analytics (future)
-                    └→ TCP  → Java Desktop ✅
+                    └→ TCP  → Java Desktop
 ```

 ---